 In the infinitely pleasurable quest to explore the world of whole grains, millet got to the top of the list.
-I love its mild, slightly corn-like flavor, and its light crunch even when cooked.
+I love its mild, slightly corn-like flavor, and its light crunch even when cooked (though with more time and more liquid it can become much softer, if that’s the desired texture).
 It definitely doesn’t get the kind of attention that popular girls quinoa and farro and bulgur get….but it definitely deserves more love.